zk-lover/zk-sok/gitbook-docker/book/libiop/libiop-zkp.md

+# `libiop` ZKP Documentation

+In this section, we introduce the relevant APIs of libiop’s proof system, including the generation and verification of zero-knowledge proofs,including xxx.

 # 1. aurora
 ## 1. aurora_snark_parameters<FieldT, hash_type> params
 - **Functionality**: An important variable type used to configure parameters for SNARK proving and verification.